RICS Building - Structural Surveys (Level 3)

 At Foundation Surveyors, we offer three levels of survey that follow the guidelines set out by RICS.
-For homes that are new, or nearly-new, a Condition Report provides a basic overview and confirms that there is no need for further investigation.
-However, in most cases, a HomeBuyer Report is more appropriate.
+For homes that are new, or nearly-new, a Condition Report (Level 1) provides a basic overview and confirms that there is no need for further investigation.
+However, in most cases, a HomeBuyer Report (Level 2) is more appropriate.
 This level of inspection considers the ageing building materials and expected wear and tear, providing buyers with more details about how to care for their new home.

-Where a building is particularly complex – perhaps due to its materials, size or age – a Building Survey offers better value.
+Where a building is particularly complex – perhaps due to its materials, size or age – a Building Survey (Level 3) offers better value.
 Although it is the most expensive of the three RICS surveys, it allows surveyors enough time to complete a full visual inspection of an unusual home and report in detail about any defects or concerns that are identified.
 Building Surveys are also useful for homes that have been extensively modified or need to undergo renovation, as they will look closely at the performance of old and new construction materials to recommend necessary maintenance or alteration.